zmorehouse/COMP1720-Digital-Entanglement/README.md

 # Digital Entanglement

-Winds of Aeolia is an interactive artwork created in p5.js
+Digital Entanglement is an interactive artwork created in p5.js

 ## Artists Statement